Rails Integration

 How It Works

-- Call the
+- Calls the

 complete

-- Process the response:
+- Processes the response:

 Why This Design?

-This two-phase approach (create empty → update with content) is intentional and optimizes for real-time UI experiences:
+This approach optimizes for real-time experiences:

-- Turbo Streams compatibility: Works perfectly with
+- Turbo Streams ready: Works with

 Content Validation Implications